BA (Hons) English and Creative Writing

 However, if you have previously studied through the medium of English IELTS might not be required, but please visit the country specific page on our international website for exact details.
 If your country is not featured please contact us.

-Apply via UCAS if you are a UK/EU residing applicant, applying for year 1 of a full-time undergraduate degree, Foundation Year, Foundation Degree or HND and you have not applied through UCAS before.
+Apply via UCAS if you are a UK residing applicant, applying for year one of a full-time undergraduate degree, Foundation Year, Foundation Degree or HND and you have not applied through UCAS before.
 If you are applying to study part-time, to top up your Foundation Degree or HND, or to transfer to USW from another institution, please apply directly.

-Apply directly to the University if you live outside the UK/EU.
+Apply directly to the University if you live outside the UK.

-As a USW student, you will have access to advice from the Careers and Employability Service throughout your studies and after you graduate.
+As a USW English student, you will have access to advice from the Careers and Employability Service throughout your studies and after you graduate.

 This includes: one-to-one appointments from faculty based Career Advisers, in person, over the phone or even on Skype and through email via the "Ask a Question" service.
 We also have extensive online resources for help with considering your career options and presenting yourself well to employers.
 Resources include psychometric tests, career assessments, a CV builder, interview simulator and application help.
 Our employer database has over 2,000 registered employers targeting USW students, you can receive weekly email alerts for jobs.